tangentsoft/pidp8i/doc/cc8-manual.md

 ### <a id="atoi"></a>`int atoi(s, *result)`

-Takes a null-terminated ASCII character string pointer `s` and returns a 12-bit PDP-8 two’s complement signed integer.
-The length of the numeric string is returned in `*outlen`.
+Takes a null-terminated ASCII character string pointer `s` and tries to interpret it as a 12-bit PDP-8 two’s complement signed integer, storing the value in `*result` and returning the number of bytes in `s` consumed.

 **Standard Violations:**

+*   Instead of returning the converted integer, this function stores that value in `*result`.

+*   Whereas `atoi()` in Standard C returns the converted value, in this function, `s[retval]` is the first invalid — non-sign, non-digit, non-space — character in the string, where `retval` is the return value.

 *   Skips leading ASCII 32 (space) characters only, not those matched by [`isspace()`](#isspace), as the Standard requires.

-*   The return value is the number of characters interepreted as the number.

-*   The result of the conversion is stored in result.

 ### <a id="cupper"></a>`cupper(p)`